Defence Infrastructure Organisation estate and sustainable development

 It is policy to sustainably manage and continually improve the estate, including the heritage assets.
 Heritage plays an important role in improving the quality of life for those who work and live on the estate and its role is recognised in enhancing the ethos of the services.
 As a government department, the MOD has a duty to be exemplar in the management of its historic estate and had adopted the DCMS Protocol of the Care of the Government Historic Estate.

-MOD works closely with its statutory advisers (especially English Heritage, Historic Scotland and Cadw) and Local Planning Authorities on the management of its heritage.
+MOD works closely with its statutory advisers (especially Historic England, Historic Scotland and Cadw) and Local Planning Authorities on the management of its heritage.
 Progress on the management of MOD’s heritage is reported within a number of publications including the biennial MOD Heritage Report.

 Historic buildings on the MOD estate